IELTS Reading: Cambridge 13 Test 1 Reading Passage 1, Case Study: Tourism New Zealand website; with best solutions, explanations and bonus tips

 So, the answer is: blog

-In this type of question, candidates are asked to find out whether:
+In this type of question, candidates must find out whether:

 The statement in the question matches with the account in the text- TRUE

-The statement in the question contradicts the account in the text- FALSE
+The statement contradicts the account in the text- FALSE

-The statement in the question has no clear connection with the account in the text- NOT GIVEN
+There is no clear connection of the statement with the account in the text- NOT GIVEN

 Question 8: The website www.newzealand.com aimed to provide ready-made itineraries and packages for travel companies and individual tourists.